nadirbslmh/products-api/README.md

 RESTful API application for managing products.
 Written in NodeJS with Express Web Framework.

+## Notes

+There are two branches in this repository.

+- `main`: contains RESTful API with CRUD and authentication feature.
+- `crud`: contains RESTful API with CRUD feature.

 ## How to Use

 1. Clone this repository.